About Kale

 Where to Plant Kale Seeds

 For best results, choose an area with well-drained, loamy soil.
-If planting in cool season, select an area that will get full sun.
+If planting in the cool season, select an area that will get full sun.
 Choose partial shade if growing in the warm season.

 How to Plant Kale Seeds